Blog

 When it comes to using OfficeRnD to manage your coworking space, there are a few reported challenges to keep in mind.

-While OfficeRnD offers a comprehensive and robust feature set, it can be difficult to learn and use, especially for boutique coworking space operators just starting out.
+While OfficeRnD offers a comprehensive and robust feature set, it can be difficult to learn and use, especially for operators who are new to coworking.

 Who is OfficeRnD best suited for?